MillenniumDB/benchmark/README.md

 - Maven
 - Git

-The installation may be different depending on your linux distribution.
+The installation may be different depending on your Linux distribution.
 For Debian/Ubuntu based distributions:

 - `sudo apt update`
 - `sudo apt install openjdk-11-jdk mvn git`